 2. Why Teams are Ripe for Miscommunication (and What to Do About It)

-Now that you are familiar with the four DISC Communication Styles let’s explore why communication “issues” occur on a regular basis for most of us.
+Now that you are familiar with the four DISC Communication Styles let’s explore why communication “issues” occurs on a regular basis for most of us.

 The greatest opportunity for frustration is with the style diagonally across from yours because you have a completely opposite approach to how you prefer to communicate.